mrgey/Hello_world/README.md

 # Hello_world
-This is My first repository.
+This is My first repository. as im new to the github